Visiting the fascinating country of the Netherlands

 I always travel with a Rick Steve's book in Europe.

-8. Most Dutch food is not that great – several travel videos warned that Dutch food is not that great.
+Several travel videos warned me that Dutch food is not that great.
 They are right.
-Most Dutch food is okay, so we avoided going to any pricey restaurants which helped save money on the trip.
-The best meal I had on the trip was actually German.
-The Dutch are not afraid to import other cultures, so some of your best options may be from other parts of the world like Indonesian food.
+Most Dutch food is okay, so we avoided going to pricey restaurants, which helped us save money on the trip.
+The best meal I had on the trip was German.
+The Dutch are not afraid to import other cultures, so some of your best options, like Indonesian food, maybe from different parts of the world.
 As mentioned already, their sweet treats are also excellent.
 The pancakes were delicious.

 Banana and Nutella pancake with syrup - sugar bomb.